andreafabrizi/DNSProxy/README.md

 ```
 DNS_MODE_ERROR should truncate message instead of building it up ...
 Server failure (0x8182), but what if we wanted an NXDOMAIN (0x....) ?
-Being DNSP still under test, we do not care much.
-Nobody likes failures */
+As DNSProxy is still under test, we do not care much.
+Nobody likes failures.

 NOERROR (RCODE:0)        : DNS Query completed successfully
 FORMERR (RCODE:1)        : DNS Query Format Error